NathanMBR/oligula-automatizacoes/TO-DO.md

 ### Steps

 - Make steps draggable to reorder them\*
-- Make clear steps button remove only from current screen\*
 - Add keyboard combination press step (`Ctrl + Shift + K` for example)
 - Add conditional step (`if`, `else`, `else if`; check if types can be done using inheritance)
 - Add sleep step